sitegeist/Sitegeist.Archaeopteryx/README.md

 ## ⚠⚠⚠ Still under development ⚠⚠⚠

 This package is still under development.
-This message will disappear one the package is ready for testing.
+This message will disappear once the package is ready for testing.

 ## LICENSE